3 Key Strategies For Paying Less Taxes In Brooklyn

 A taxable account (often referred to as the "Tax Now" bucket) includes everyday investments such as money market accounts, CDs, stocks, bonds, and mutual funds.
 Unlike tax-deferred or tax-free accounts, taxable accounts offer no tax benefits.
 This means that any income earned is subject to taxes in the year it is received.

-It’s important to note that not all investments in a taxable account are taxable.
+But keep in mind that not all investments in a taxable account are taxable.
 Just because you hold investments in a taxable account doesn’t mean that every dollar is taxed each year.

 Generally, you will be taxed on the following: